Chart Color Schemes

 Croydon South has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Croydon South's population was 4,898 people as of the 2021 Census.
-By Nov 2025, it had increased to around 5,207 people, a rise of 309 individuals (6.3%).
-This growth is inferred from ABS estimates: 5,140 residents in June 2024 and an additional 99 validated new addresses since the Census date.
-The population density reached 1,820 persons per square kilometer, exceeding national averages assessed by AreaSearch.
-Croydon South's growth of 6.3% since the 2021 Census surpassed both SA4 (4.0%) and SA3 regions, positioning it as a growth leader.
-Overseas migration contributed approximately 57.8% to overall population gains during recent periods.
+Croydon South's population was around 5,207 as of February 2026, according to AreaSearch's analysis.
+This represented an increase of 309 people, a 6.3% rise from the 4,898 recorded in the 2021 Census.
+The growth is inferred from ABS' estimated resident population of 5,140 as of June 2024 and additional validated new addresses since the Census date.
+This resulted in a population density ratio of 1,820 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Croydon South's growth rate exceeded both its SA4 region (4.9%) and SA3 area between 2021 and February 2026, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 57.8% of overall population gains during this period.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on latest annual ERP population numbers, Croydon South is projected to grow by 826 persons to 2041, reflecting a total gain of 14.6% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusting them employing weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Based on these projections, Croydon South is expected to experience above median population growth nationally, with an increase of 826 persons projected by 2041.
+This would reflect a total gain of 14.6% over the 17-year period from February 2026.

 Frequently Asked Questions - Population